Christian Arroyo Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.07 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 6.01 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to give up 135 total home runs at a clip of 1.4 per game (second-most in the league).
+- Athletics pitchers combine to allow 135 total home runs at a clip of 1.4 per game (third-most in baseball).

-- The Athletics are sending Medina (2-7) to make his ninth start of the season.
-He is 2-7 with a 6.34 ERA and 58 strikeouts through 59 2/3 innings pitched.
+- Waldichuk (2-6) gets the starting nod for the Athletics in his 13th start of the season.
+He's put together a 6.66 ERA in 75 2/3 innings pitched, with 73 strikeouts.

-- In his last appearance -- in relief on Friday, July 7 -- the righty tossed six innings against the Boston Red Sox, allowing four earned runs while surrendering seven hits.
+- The lefty last appeared on Saturday against the Minnesota Twins, when he tossed 3 2/3 innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.